-how to build an outlook style application with prism v2 – Part 2 - Erwin van der Valk's blog: Practicing patterns.
+How to build an outlook style application with prism v2 – Part 2 - Erwin van der Valk's blog: Practicing patterns.
 A while ago, I put an example application on my blog on how to build an outlook style application.

+There are many things I like about this work.
+SOA Patterns - Master Pattern List (alphabetical) Patterns & practices: Developer Center Home.
+What's New in Prism 4.0.
 Prism 4.0 includes guidance in several new areas, resulting in new code in the Prism Library, new and updated QuickStarts, a new reference implementation, and updated documentation.

-Parts of the Prism Library changed between Prism 2.0 and Prism 4.0 to support the new guidance, fix existing issues, and respond to community requests.
+Logical areas of the form are separated into distinct parts, typically user controls.
+Chapter 8: Navigation.
 As the user interacts with a rich client application, its user interface (UI) will be continuously updated to reflect the current task and data that the user is working on.

 The UI may undergo considerable changes over time as the user interacts with and completes various tasks within the application.
 The process by which the application coordinates these UI changes is often referred to as navigation.
 Frequently, navigation means that certain controls in the UI are removed, while other controls are added.
 In other cases, navigation may mean that the visual state of one or more existing controls is updated—for example, some controls may be simply hidden or collapsed, while other controls are shown or expanded.
 Chapter 9: Communicating Between Loosely Coupled Components.
 The EventAggregator service is primarily a container for events that allow decoupling of publishers and subscribers so they can evolve independently.